Australia is a developed country and its major cities feature in top 10 cities to live every year. But, it is definitely not equal to America.

 The school culture is more on the lines of Indian government schools than US.

-Almost all top rated schools have extremely high ratio of south asian kids.
+Almost all top rated schools have extremely high ratio (about 90%) of south Asian kids.
 Due to high presence of Chinese and Korean immigrants, learning Mandarin or Korean is mandatory till grade 4 for all students.

 #6 Driving License Conversion is Smooth